Update August 2023 Data Incident Update Click Here

 The pharmacy staff at HSHS St. John's Hospital are committed to improving the community's health and helping to train the next generation of health care professionals.
 As a result, St. John's offers two pharmacy residency programs to help develop high quality pharmacy professionals for the future.

-Hannah Wieland | PGY-1
+Alexis McCarthy | PGY-1

-Hometown: Marshall, IL
+Hometown: Washington, IL

 Kendra Bourland

-Kendra Bourland | PGY-1
+Kendra Bourland | PGY-2 Infectious Disease

 Hometown: Carterville, IL